• Skip to main content

 Pro Tip: It’s easier to organize your trip when you have all your resources in one place.
 Bookmark this post along with our Iceland Guide for more resources, the best restaurants, and where to stay in Reykjavík.

-17 Amazing Things To See and Do In Iceland
+19 Amazing Things To See and Do In Iceland This Summer

 Before we jump in, I must note that the summer in Iceland is very different from the winter.
 You can expect lots of sunlight and mild temperatures in the summer.
-The winter, however, while beautiful is more challenging.
-Roads can be icy and dangerous, some attractions we’ve included below are unreachable, and if you’re unaccustomed to winter driving, guided tours are an absolute must for safety reasons.
+The winter, however, is more icy and dangerous, so some attractions we’ve included below are unreachable.
+If you’re unaccustomed to winter driving, guided tours are an absolute must for safety reasons.

-On the other hand, summer is a great time to visit Iceland with long days and the midnight sun where you have a lot of time each day to be outside, take in the beautiful landscape, and enjoy fun activities.
+On the other hand, summer is a great time to visit Iceland with long days and the midnight sun where you have a lot of time each day to explore.
 Every region of Iceland is represented on this list so no matter where you are, you can hit up the top things to do in Iceland in the summer.

 Horse Riding I Afternoon Outdoors I Reykjavík (South)